hanklokyaw/STL-Browser/README.md

 ## Additional Information

-Thanks to the THREE team members who make this app possible to display STL files on the browser.
-If the user is interested, they could visit the THREE library for more information.
+We extend our gratitude to the THREE team for their invaluable contribution in enabling this application to display STL files directly in the browser.
+Users interested in exploring more about this technology can visit the THREE.js library for further details.

 ## Customizing the Application

-Users can modify the file names and descriptions associated with the STL files by editing the SKU_Description.csv file.
-Ensure that the changes accurately point to the correct STL filenames to maintain functionality.
+To customize the application, users can edit the SKU_Description.csv file to modify file names and descriptions associated with the STL files.
+It is essential to ensure that the updated entries accurately correspond to the correct STL filenames to maintain the application's functionality.